 It can also lighten dark lips and give them a warmer color, and even camouflage scars.

 Since permanent makeup isn’t done with tattoo ink anymore but rather PMU pigments, the lip tattoo does not last forever.
 The permanent lip color gradually fades and it requires occasional touch ups to stay fresh.

 Who Is a Good Candidate for a Lip Tattoo?

 Anyone who likes wearing lipstick but doesn’t like the hassle of applying it several times a day.
 Also, women who want to add some volume to their lips.
 The lip tattoo won’t do as much as lip fillers, but it will definitely make your lips look fuller.

-A special technique called lip neutralization was designed to warm up the color of melanin-rich lips and even out their tone.
+A special technique called dark lip neutralization was designed to warm up the color of melanin-rich lips and even out their tone.